HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/development_tools/dxclient/usage/dxclient_artifact_types/wcmlibraries.md

     Ensure that the size of the `zip/tar.gz` file of WCM import is not more than 256MB.
 This limitation will be addressed in the future release.

 !!! note
-    CF206 onwards we are supporting the zip/tag.gz to export and import WCM libraries.
+    CF206 onwards, we are supporting the `zip/tag.gz` file formats to export and import WCM libraries.

 !!! important
     In the Kubernetes environment, timeout will happen after 60 seconds.